ICJIA/v0-icjia-ticker/README.md

 3. Open your browser and navigate to `http://localhost:8000` to view the ticker.

    > **Note**: The project requires a server to fetch the JSON file.
 Opening `index.html` directly in the browser will result in a CORS error.

-### What is CORS?

-CORS (Cross-Origin Resource Sharing) is a security feature implemented by web browsers to prevent unauthorized access to resources from a different origin (domain, protocol, or port).
+   > CORS (Cross-Origin Resource Sharing) is a security feature implemented by web browsers to prevent unauthorized access to resources from a different origin (domain, protocol, or port).
 When you open `index.html` directly by clicking on it, the browser treats the file as being served from the `file://` protocol.
 This causes a CORS error when the JavaScript code tries to fetch the `ticker-data.json` file because the browser blocks the request for security reasons.

 To avoid this issue, you must serve the project files through a local server (e.g., using Python, Node.js, or any other server) so that the browser treats the files as being served from the same origin.